-A charitable contribution to the Historic Properties Revolving Fund will impact our community again and again.
+A charitable contribution to the Knox Heritage Revolving Fund will impact our community again and again.

-The Historic Properties Revolving Fund is a restricted fund dedicated solely to the preservation of place.
+The Knox Heritage Revolving Fund is a restricted fund dedicated solely to difficult preservation of place.
 We purchase endangered properties and embark on renovations to save their unique architecture and presence in a neighborhood.
 These renovation projects would likely not be undertaken by a private developer.
 Knox Heritage combines financial resources from the Revolving Fund with grants and donations to make them financially viable.
 Upon completion, new property owners take over and we have helped stabilize and improve a historic neighborhood while recapturing the funds used for use on another project.

 CURRENT PROJECT – 1815 HIGHLAND AVENUE